Crazy-Crew/CrazyCrates/CONTRIBUTING.md

 Under no circumstance is existing methods suppose to have a change to the variables in the methods.
 You can change anything inside the method.
  * i.e. UUID cannot become Player in `getKeys`, You should create a new method and deprecate the old one.

-If trying to expose internal hashmap's or arraylists using the API, It is best instead of directly returning the hashmap or arraylist.
-You return an unmodifiable version or clone them.
+If trying to expose internal hashmap's or arraylists using the API, Return an unmodifiable version of the map/arraylists
-All internals should be accessed through proper means rather than just allowing anyone to cripple the plugin.